davepoppins5073/Challenge2-Loan-Qual-App/README.md

         print("No loans muchacho")
         sys.exit("In the words of Rick Ross: Get your money up.
 Bye !")
 ```
+>" ...

 [Data files](code)
 <img width="777" alt="Screen Shot 2022-04-10 at 12 48 37 AM" src="https://user-images.githubusercontent.com/101449950/162601952-4c071bdd-ce99-404f-85c1-338bf4e44a4d.png">

 >" ...
 This file needs to take data from the csv file in the data folder: daily_rate_sheet.csv.
-the data in this case is a list of loans:
+the data in this case is a list of loans.

 [Code Screenshots](code)
 <img width="881" alt="App_Screenshot" src="https://user-images.githubusercontent.com/101449950/162363653-af8557ce-7a2b-495b-9bf0-a63297b1d0bb.png">